 Recommended Personal Finance Books

 Meet the Frugalwoods: Achieving Financial Independence Through Simple Living by Elizabeth Willard Thames.
 Elizabeth shares her personal story of leading her family to financial independence.
 They now live on 60-something acres in New England.
-She provides practical types to enjoying life on the cheap, and her story shows how achievable financial independence is.
+She provides practical tips to enjoying life on the cheap, and her story shows how achievable financial independence is.

 Your Money or Your Life: 9 Steps to Transforming Your Relationship with Money and Achieving Financial Independence by Vicki Robin and Joe Dominguez.
 Want a step-by-step money management system?
 Here it is–in great detail.
 Ideas that I’ve explored on other parts of this site–like the real hourly wage–were first introduced to me by this book.
 This is one of the books that would likely warrant a re-read from time to time (that’s a note to self).

 The New Frugality: How to Consume Less, Save More, and Live Better by Chris Farrell.
 While the book was inspired by a past recession, the advice is timeless.
-Chris Farrell does a good job in detailing how frugality is really limiting, but, rather, it is freeing.
+Chris Farrell does a good job in detailing how frugality is not really limiting, but, rather, it is freeing.
 Plenty of practical advice in these pages, too–especially for those who are getting into investing their saved up money.

 Recommended Relationship Books